fengyunyi/SoftwareDevelopment/README.md

 * Port scan
 * Deployment configuration

-3. Mindset: CD needs continuous maintenance!
+3. Mindset: CD needs continuous improvement and maintenance!
 Effort spent on avoid creating bugs -> create better ways to catch bugs
 * Write GOOD and MORE tests - higher coverage
 * Fine tune alarms
+* Deploy more often
+* Assume rollbacks will happen

+**Commom pitfalls**
+* Alarm missing data - configure your alarms such that missing data is treated as alarm state
+* Queue based incomming traffic - load balancer usually has health check on hosts but for those services that takes only requests from queues, have mechanisms detect host health
+*